Scientific name: Scobinancistrus aureatus

 They don't need green food, although they will take it.

 Because the teeth are so big it is possible that they break off.
-Also it is normal that they loose teeth from time to time, which will regrow.
+Also it is normal that they loose teeth from time to time.
+These will grow back.

 Aquarium 180 - 200 cm